 - AIB parameter is an input and output parameter.

-- If AIB using in the GN call, all the below fields must be initialized in the AIB
+- If AIB using in the ISRT call, all the below fields must be initialized in the AIB - AIBID, AIBLEN, AIBRSNM1, AIBOALEN.

 - Known as Input-Output Area.

-- Specifies the I/O area in GN Call.
+- Specifies the I/O area in ISRT Call.

 - I/O Area parameter is an output parameter.

-- If Insert calls completed successfully, IMS returns the requested segment in I/O area.
+- If Replace calls completed successfully, IMS returns the requested segment in I/O area.

 - If any path calls issued from the application program, the I/O area must be long enough to hold the longest path of concatenated segments.